Supporting Solstice Energy customers to go electric

 Solstice Energy is helping its customers switch to a cheaper energy supply – bottled LPG or electricity.

-Support to install solar and energy efficient hot water
+Rooftop solar and energy efficient hot water exemptions for rebates

 The Solar Homes Program provides eligible Victorians with rebates to reduce the upfront cost of installing residential solar - with the option of an interest-free loan - and energy efficient hot water systems.

-If any of the exemptions below apply to you, please call Solar Victoria’s dedicated customer service team on 1300 376 393 (9:00am – 5:00pm, Monday – Friday, except public holidays).
+To discuss any of the exemptions below, please call our customer service team on 1300 376 393 (9:00am – 5:00pm, Monday – Friday, except public holidays).
 See more ways to contact us.

 No income threshold